dkean/Sikuli12.11/README.md

 - sys.argv is now populated correctly in all cases (IDE, commandline scriptrun + interactive)
 - each physical monitor has only one Screen object, only one Robot for all and better support for multi monitor
 - feature to show and reset monitor configuration
-- Region: added methods to make it functinally compatible with AWT Rectangle and added more methods to create new Regions easily based on existing Regions and Locations
+- Region: added methods to make it functionally compatible with AWT Rectangle and added more methods to create new Regions easily based on existing Regions and Locations
 - click() and similar, click the lastMatch()
 - convenience version of highlight() using last match